day8/re-frame/README.md

-Just to insit on this point a bit more: while data is central to everyday Clojure programmming (in a way that is unfamiliar to those from other languages), this is amplified even further in a reactive system like re-frame becaue the arrival of ["data coordinates code"](https://www.youtube.com/watch?v=ZgqFlowyfTA&t=80) (and not the other way around).
+Just to insit on this point a bit more: while data is central to everyday Clojure programmming (in a way that is unfamiliar to those from other languages), this is amplified even further in re-frame because, in a reactive system, [it is the arrival of data which coordinates code](https://www.youtube.com/watch?v=ZgqFlowyfTA&t=80) (and not the other way around).

 **Data - that's the way we roll.**